twanlass/README/Leadership-Readme.md

 ## About me (and my cheat sheet…)

-What if our friends, partners or bosses gave us a cheat sheet of their most basic principles, ideals or values at the start of our relationship?

-Not so we could make a snap judgment about them, but so that we’d have a clear understanding of how they operate and see the world.
-So that we could start our new relationship by taking a shared step in the right direction (instead of guessing or learning through trial and error).

-Can I share my cheat sheet with you?

-**Here it is:**
+Here's largely how I view the world boiled down into a few bullet points.
+No, it's not complete or all encompassing, but I hope it gives a foundation to start our new relationship from.

+- I default to trust.
+- I value relationships over transactions.
 - I’m a pragmatist in the purest sense.
 - I often seek forgiveness instead of asking for permission.
 - I have many [strong opinions, weakly held](https://www.saffo.com/02008/07/26/strong-opinions-weakly-held/).
 - I respect those that challenge my ideas openly and directly.
 - I believe in reasoning from [first principles](https://jamesclear.com/first-principles).
 - I’m firmly on the Ask end of [Ask vs Guess culture](https://slackhq.com/ask-vs-guess-culture-in-the-office) spectrum.
-- Want to go even deeper?
-I’m currently an [ENTJ](https://www.16personalities.com/entj-personality) and an [Enneagram 7, wing 8](https://www.enneagraminstitute.com/type-7).
+- I’m currently an [ENTJ](https://www.16personalities.com/entj-personality) and an [Enneagram 7, wing 8](https://www.enneagraminstitute.com/type-7).